 Original productions, acquired film rights, and acquired film libraries are stated at the lower of amortized cost or estimated fair value.
 The valuation of content is reviewed at the individual title level or acquired library level, when an event or change in circumstances indicates that the fair value may be less than its unamortized cost and the valuation is based on a DCF methodology with assumptions for cash flows.
 Key inputs employed in the DCF methodology include estimates of a film ultimate revenue and costs as well as a discount rate.
-The discount rate utilized in the DCF is based on the weighted average cost of capital of the Company plus a risk premium representing the risk associated with acquiring a film.
+The discount rate utilized in the DCF is based on the required return for an equity investor in a small film distribution company plus a risk premium associated the risk associated with acquiring an individual film.
 An impairment charge is recorded in the amount by which the unamortized costs exceed the estimated fair value.
 Estimates of future revenue involve measurement uncertainties and it is therefore possible that reductions in the carrying value of costs may be required because of changes in management's future revenue estimates.